 The document should include the proposed resolution, clear instructions on how to signify agreement to the motion, and the deadline for casting votes.
 Depending on the format of the written resolution, directors will communicate their agreement to the motion by signing and returning the hard copy document, providing an electronic response, or voting via a website.

-Whilst board resolutions can be passed by a simple majority vote, directors’ written resolutions can only be passed by unanimous agreement of all directors who are entitled to vote, unless any provision in the the articles states to the contrary.
+Whilst board resolutions can be passed by a simple majority vote, directors’ written resolutions can only be passed by unanimous agreement of all directors who are entitled to vote unless any provision in the articles states to the contrary.

 What decisions can be made by a directors’ resolution?

-Board resolutions and directors’ written resolutions are used any time directors need to make significant and/or formal decisions on behalf of the company, as opposed to routine decisions made during the course of managing day-to-day business activities.
+Board resolutions and directors’ written resolutions are used whenever directors need to make significant and/or formal decisions on behalf of the company, as opposed to routine decisions made during the course of managing day-to-day business activities.

 Common decisions that require a resolution of the directors include: